coffeestained/coffeestained.github.io/README.md

 # PDF Brochure Maker

 A simple quick & dirty **web-based PDF brochure maker** hosted on **GitHub Pages**.
 This tool allows users to design and generate **custom PDF brochures** directly from their browser.
 I put this together to help a buddy who was struggling to keep their personal store brochures maintained.
+I didn't spend much time on this, but it works surprisingly well for being a simple piece of technology.
+Some customizations and such as lacking, but happy to accept PRs if anyone has anything fun.

 ## Features
 - 📄 **Customizable Templates** – Choose from pre-designed layouts or create your own.